jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/authentication.md

 ## RESTFul API authentication

-If you created a user, each API call requires to pass a `login` and an `API key`.
+As soon as one user gets created, every API call requires passing both a `login` and an `API key`.

-Users can be created in tab `Privileges` in OpenSearchServer interface.
+Users can be created in the `Privileges` tab of the OpenSearchServer interface.
 API keys are automatically generated.

 **URL parameters:**
 - _**login**_ (required): Login of the user